frednora/gramado/kernel/README.md

 # kernel - The kernel.

-This is code for the base kernel.
+This directory contains the code for the base kernel.
 It builds the image KERNEL.BIN.

 ## Kernel initialization

-The kernel initialization in I_kmain():
+The kernel initialization is handled by the function I_kmain(), which follows these steps:

 ```
 // ==================================